VISKA-IO/SunmiExternalPrinterReactNative/README.md

 scanBLDevice

-Returns a list of filtered (just printers) and non-filtered bluetooth devices (not just printers) after 10 seconds of scanning period with the name and MAC address.
+Returns a list of filtered (just printers) and non-filtered bluetooth devices (not just printers) after roughly 12 seconds of scanning period with the name and MAC address.

 printImageByBluetooth